halilgokcedag/FastAPI-simple-crud-with-sqlite/README.md

 ### Prerequisites

-Please req.txt file for the required packages.
+There are two methods for this project.
+If you want to deploy non-container method go to Method 1.
+Please see requirements.txt file for the required packages.
 Install the packages using pip.

+For the container method go to Method 2.

-### Deployment
+### Method 1 - Deployment

 1. Clone the repo and go to the directory FastAPI-simple-crud-with-sqlite.